-Determination of the deduction: Amount of capital committed as initial investment that qualifies as contributed during the taxable year (From the certification issued by the PEF or PEF-PR) \$ 2.
+But and the Control of the Control o Determination of the deduction: Amount of capital committed as initial investment that qualifies as contributed during the taxable year (From the certification issued by the PEF or PEF-PR) \$ 2.
 Applicable percentage: If the investment was in a PEF, enter 30% If the investment was in PEF-PR, enter 60% % Amount of deduction for initial investment contributed during the year (Multiply line 1 by the applicable percentage of line 2) 4.
 Amount of deduction not claimed in previous years \$ 5.
-Total deduction for investment in a PEF or PEF-PR (Add lines 3 and 4) \$ Deduction Limitation: 6.
-Net income (Add the net income resulting from each one of the following Schedules of the return, without considering the deduction for investment in a PEF or PEF-PR): Net Income per Return Share of Income Schedule L Incentives - Part I, line 5 Schedule N Incentives - Part I, line 12 Schedule P Incentives - Part I, line 7 Schedule V Incentives - Part II, line 12 Schedule W Incentives - Part II, line 3 Schedule X Incentives - Part II, line 9 or Part III, line 9, as applicable Schedule Y Incentives - Part I, line 5 Schedule Z Incentives - Part I, line 3 Schedule AA Incentives - Part II, line 5 Schedule BB Incentives - Part I, line 5 % Total net income without considering the deduction for initial investment in a PEF or PEF-PR \$ 100 % 7.
-Applicable percentage: • If the investment was in a PEF, enter 15% • If the investment was in a PEF-PR, enter 30% % 8.
+Total deduction for investment in a PEF or PEF-PR (Add lines 3 and 4) \$ Deduction Limitation: Net income (Add the net income resulting from each one of the following Schedules of the return, without considering the deduction for investment in a PEF or PEF-PR): Net Income per Return Share of Income Schedule L Incentives - Subtract line 56, Part IV from line 5, Part I · % Schedule V Incentives - Subtract line 56, Part V from line 12, Part II Schedule Y Incentives - Subtract line 56, Part IV from line 5, Part I Schedule Z Incentives - Subtract line 56, Part IV from line 3, Part I Schedule AA Incentives - Subtract line 56, Part V from line 5, Part II Schedule BB Incentives - Subtract line 56, Part IV from line 3, Part I 100 % Total net income without considering the deduction for initial investment in a PEF or PEF-PR Ψ 70 7.
+Applicable percentage: If the investment was in a PEF, enter 15% If the investment was in a PEF-PR, enter 30% % 8.
 Maximum amount allowable as deduction (Multiply the total net income of line 6 by the applicable percentage of line 7) \$ 9.
 Allowable deduction on this return (Enter the smaller between lines 5 and 8) \$ 10.
 Distribute the deduction among the corresponding Schedules (Multiply the amount determined on line 9 by the percentage that represents the net income, without considering this deduction, of each Schedule as determined on line 6).
-Transfer the amount determined to the line 56 of the applicable Schedule and check the "Act 185-2014" oval on the line corresponding to net income subject to tax of such schedules: Schedule L Incentives Schedule N Incentives Schedule P Incentives Schedule V Incentives Schedule X Incentives Schedule Y Incentives Schedule Z Incentives Schedule AA Incentives Schedule BB Incentives Total allowable deduction on this return (This amount must be equal to the amount determined on line 9) \$
+Transfer the amount determined to the line 56 of the applicable Schedule: Schedule L Incentives Schedule P Incentives Schedule V Incentives Schedule W Incentives · Schedule X Incentives Schedule Y Incentives Schedule Z Incentives Schedule AA Incentives Total allowable deduction on this return (This amount must be equal to the amount determined on line 9) \$